-- May ask the individual to provide 2 forms of identification - May contact the individual via phone to confirm the request was made - Will respond without delay and within 1 month of receipt of the request - Will provide the information free of charge - May tell the individual we will comply within 3 months of receipt of the request, where a request is complex or numerous.
+- May ask the individual to provide 2 forms of identification - May contact the individual via phone to confirm the request was made - Will respond without delay and within 1 month of receipt of the request (or within 1 month of receipt of the additional information requested to confirm identity) - Will provide the information free of charge - May tell the individual we will comply within 3 months of receipt of the request, where a request is complex or numerous.
 We will inform the individual of this within 1 month, and explain why the extension is necessary

-We will not disclose information if it:
+We may not disclose information for a variety of reasons, such as if it:

-- Might cause serious harm to the physical or mental health of the pupil or another individual - Would reveal that the child is at risk of abuse, where the disclosure of that information would not be in the child's best interests - Is contained in adoption or parental order records - Is given to a court in proceedings concerning the child
+- Might cause serious harm to the physical or mental health of the pupil or another individual - Would reveal that the child is being or has been abused, or is at risk of abuse, where the disclosure of that information would not be in the child's best interests - Would include another person's personal data that we can't reasonably anonymise, and we don't have the other person's consent and it would be unreasonable to proceed without it - Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts

-If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which takes into account administrative costs.
+If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which covers administrative costs.